 Students at the Medical Partnership have the opportunity to rotate in Hall, Jackson, Gwinnett, Barrow, Dekalb, Clayton, Newton, Oconee, Clarke, Madison, Elbert, Habersham, and Stephen counties with more sites developing.

-For further information, please contact the Clerkship office.
+For further information, please contact the Office of Clerkship Administration.

 Contact us for more information